kicaj29/aws/IAM/readme.md

 ```

 * **Version**: The Version element defines the version of the policy language.
 It specifies the language syntax rules that are needed by AWS to process a policy.
 To use all the available policy features, include "Version": "2012-10-17" before the "Statement" element in your policies.

+* **Sid**: it is optional and provides a brief description of the policy statement

 * **Effect**: The Effect element specifies whether the policy will allow or deny access.
 In this policy, the Effect is "Allow", which means you’re providing access to a particular resource.

 * The **Action** element describes the type of action that should be allowed or denied.
 In the example policy, the action is "*".
 This is called a wildcard, and it is used to symbolize every action inside your AWS account.

 * The **Resource** element specifies the object or objects that the policy statement covers.
 In the policy example, the resource is the wildcard "*".
 This represents all resources inside your AWS console.

+* **Condition**: IAM allows you to add conditions to your policy statements.
+The Condition element is optional and lets you specify conditions for when a policy is in effect. `"Condition" : { "{condition-operator}" : { "{condition-key}" : "{condition-value}" }}`.
+You can have multiple conditions in a single policy, **which are evaluated using a logical AND.**

 # Types of AWS credentials